 Chess has been a game that we’ve been playing for centuries, the first game was thought to have originated in India from the 6th century A.D.
 Continuing the tradition, of such a historic game, we’ve deiced to outlay our favourite Outdoor chess tables.

-Now these include the likes of the comically giant pieces you see in period dramas in old English gardens, to the stylish Italian outdoor chess tables that have been made to be left outdoors.
+Now these include the likes of the comically giant pieces you see in period dramas in old English gardens, to the stylish Italian outdoor chess tables that are built to be left outdoors.

 We’ve also thrown in some “wildcards” that we know you’ll be interested in taking a look at.